DPotoyan/Chem324/_build/waves-1d.md

-## 1D guitar string solution as linear combination of normal modes
+## 1D guitar vibrations as linear combination of normal modes